ameen-pies/Memento-mobile-app/README.md

 # Built With:

-Android Studio
+-Android Studio
-Kotlin / Java
+-Kotlin / Java
-Firebase (Authentication, Firestore)
+-Firebase (Authentication, Firestore)
-Material Design

 # Contributing
 Fork the repo and submit a pull request.